banach-space/cpp-tutor/README.md

 Platform Support
 ----------------
-The only requirement for **cpp-tutor** is a C++17 compliant compiler.
-It is supported on Linux, Mac OS X and Windows and is regularly tested against the following configurations (extracted from the CI files: `.travis.yml` and `appveyor.yml`):
+The only requirement for **cpp-tutor** is a C++17 compliant compiler and `CMake-3.4.3` or newer.
+It is supported on Linux, Mac OS X and Windows and is regularly tested against the following configurations (extracted from the CI
+files: `.travis.yml` and `appveyor.yml`):
   * Linux Ubuntu 16.04 (GCC-7 and LLVM-7)
   * Windows (Visual Studio 2015)
   * Mac OS X 10.13 (Apple LLVM 10)